 It’s a further introduction to a world of legitimacy, something Walt strives for just like Nancy and Andy did.
 The difference is that this legitimacy just means being able to produce Meth with impunity.
 Andy’s Copenhagen trip has a different, straight-arrow spirit.

 The flavors and specificities may differ, but it’s undeniable that both series have a somewhat out of place pre-occupation with Western Europe for their third acts.
-Now, Germany is not Nordic, but it shares a border with Denmark and serves as the continent’s cork, so to speak, to the northern countries’ Nordic wine.
+Now, Germany is not Nordic, but it shares a border with Denmark and serves as the continent’s cork to the northern countries’ Nordic wine.